Test Grade Calculator

 45 / 5090%A-Excellent

-33 / 5066%DBelow Average
+33 / 5066%DBelow average

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.